kanisterio/kanister/examples/postgres-RDS/README.md

 # Postgres-RDS

-[PostgreSQL](https://www.postgresql.org/) is an object-relational database management system (ORDBMS) with an emphasis on extensibility and on standards-compliance.
+[PostgreSQL](https://www.postgresql.org/) is an object-relational database management system (ORDBMS) with an emphasis on extensibility and standards compliance.

 ## Introduction

-This example is to demonstrate how Kanister can be used to import data in AWS RDS instance from On-prem postgres using Kanister functions
+This example is to demonstrate how Kanister can be used to import data in AWS RDS instance from On-prem Postgres using Kanister functions

 ## Prerequisites